DavidSorge/xfspell/README.md

 # xfspell — the Transformer Spell Checker

+This is a fork from mhagiwara's [xfspell](https://github.com/mhagiwara/xfspell);
+This version is being modified to handle longer text input, and to better work with a batch of texts.

 ![xfspell — the Transformer Spell Checker](xfspell.png)

 This is a Transformer-based English spell checker trained on 7M+ generated parallel sentences.

 ## Usage